Pen-pusher/Pen-pusher/README.md

 💡 &nbsp;I like to explore new technologies and automate software solutions and quick hacks.\
 🎓 &nbsp;I'm currently working as  SDE .
-🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cyber Security.\
+🌱 &nbsp;I'm on track for learning more about Data Science.\

 💬 &nbsp;Feel free to reach out to me for consulting and volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at go4piyush@outlook.com!
 I'll try to respond as soon as I can.\